Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

 # DO NOT INSTALL WITH FBI.

+- Copy the Mod_HomeMenu.gm9 to *SDHC:\gm9\scripts*.

-- Encrypt the .cia with gm9 cia image options
+- Encrypt the *HomeMenu_edited.cia* with gm9 cia image options.

-- Then install from the Mod_HomeMenu.gm9 via the GodMode9 script menu
+- Then install from the Mod_HomeMenu.gm9 via the GodMode9 script menu.

 # Features?